syncfusion-content/windowsforms-docs/WindowsForms/Classic/Month-Calendar/FAQ/How-to-clear-a-date-selection-programmatically.md

 control: CalendarDateTime
 documentation: ug
 ---
-# Date Selection Programmatically in Windows Forms MonthCalendarAdv
+# How to clear a date selection in Windows Forms

 This can be done by calling [ClearSelection](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.MonthCalendarAdv.html#Syncfusion_Windows_Forms_Tools_MonthCalendarAdv_ClearSelection) method.

+## How to clear a date selection programmatically?

+This page explains about How to clear a date selection programmatically and more details.

 {% tabs %}